RasmusArentoft/RasmusArentoft/README.md

 - 👋 Hi, I’m @RasmusArentoft
-- 👀 I’m interested in geophysics, climate change and games.
+- 👀 I’m interested in geophysics, climate change, machine learning and games.
+- 🎓 I'm currently studying Physics at UCPH.
 - 🌱 I’m currently learning Python but I am interested in learning other languages as well.

 <!---